gollischlab/Super-Resolved_Tomographic_Reconstruction/README.md

 This script can be used to calculate average F-scores evaluating the reconstruction quality using certain model and analysis parameters.
 The results of each parameter combination are saved in a separate file in a subfolder, containing the parameter values in the file name.

 ### Examples shown in figures
 The default parameters are described in the manuscript and correspond to the default parameters in the scripts.
-Parameter changes, e.g. a different subunit nonlinearity, are mentioned in the text and can be implemented by changing the corresponding parameters in the script.
+Parameter changes, e.g., a different subunit nonlinearity, are mentioned in the text and can be implemented by changing the corresponding parameters in the script.
 In combination with the following seeds of the random number generators, this information can be used to replicate the results shown in the manuscript's figures.
-Each instantiation of a *Subunit_Model* has two seeds - one for generating the subunit layout and one for the poisson spiking process.
+Each instantiation of a *Subunit_Model* has two seeds - one for generating the subunit layout and one for the Poisson spiking process.

-- Fig 2 (top): 20 (layout seed), 2000 (poisson seed)
+- Fig 2 (top): 20 (layout seed), 2000 (Poisson seed)
 - Fig 2 (center): 30, 3000
 - Fig 2 (bottom): 46, 4000
 - Fig 3: 4, 1025